-Note2: This refers to the loss on investment under the equity method, share of other comprehensive income of subsidiaries, affiliated companies and joint ventures recognized under the equity method and refunds from decapitalization of investment under the equity method.
+Note2: This refers to the loss on investment under the equity method, share of other comprehensive income of subsidiaries, disposal of investments under equity method, affiliated companies and joint ventures recognized under the equity method and refunds from decapitalization of investment under the equity method.

-CyberTAN Technology Inc. Statement of short-term loans December 31, 2020
+CyberTAN Technology Inc. Statement of short-term loans December 31, 2021